WHAT MODERN MOMS GOTTA KNOW ABOUT AYURVEDA

 Wherever you fall on the spectrum here is the thing.

 Going to a yoga class once a week or taking a few deep breaths when your kid throws crayons in the toliet or dabbling in the Headspace app doesn’t mean you are now leading a “yogic” lifestyle that will combat stress at the root.

-If you walk out of a yoga class and head to Chik’fila, come home and yell at your kids for making a mess, then have a two glasses of pinot after putting them to bed as you complain text your mama bestie how your kids drive you nuts, eat nachos at midnight and scroll Instagram right before bed you quickly invite your mind and body accumulate stress again.
+If you walk out of a yoga class and head to Chik’fila, come home and yell at your kids for making a mess, then have two glasses of pinot, eat nachos at midnight and scroll Instagram right before bed your lifestyle quickly invites your mind and body accumulate stress again.

-All the peace, lightness and tranquility you felt at the end of the yoga class is short lived and quickly gets replaced with compulsive thoughts, fried nerves and knee-jerk reactions.
+All the peace, lightness and tranquility you felt at the end of the yoga class or a spa day is short lived and quickly gets replaced with compulsive thoughts, fried nerves and knee-jerk reactions.